Power sources

 SMUD's gas plants make both economic and environmental sense for Sacramento.
 Our Cosumnes, Campbell, Procter, Carson and McClellan power plants have a combined capacity of 1000 megawatts.

-The Power Content Label compares SMUD’s generated and purchased power to the State of California power mix.
+The Power Content Label (PCL) compares SMUD’s generated and purchased power to the State of California power mix.
 Our energy supply is getting cleaner all the time as we move toward our goal of zero carbon in our power supply by 2030.

 In 2023, our power was about 78% carbon free, partially due to improved hydro generation for the year which can fluctuate year to year.